 I reasonably believed the victim was of age: Defendant's knowledge of the age of female is not an essential element of rape.
 Therefore, it is no defense that the accused reasonably believed that the victim was of the age of consent.
 Tant v.
 State, 158 Ga.
 App.
 624, (1981).

 There was consent between the parties: If the participant is under 16 years of age, then Georgia does not think they have the legal capacity to consent.
 Therefore, consent is not a defense.

 Statutory rape is often very misunderstood.
-Let the Law Office of Richard Lawson and his team of Georgia Attorneys help you.
+Let Lawson and Berry and their team of Georgia Statutory Rape Attorneys help you.
 Contact our offices today.
 We are here for you 24/7 including nights, weekends, and holidays.